 - Frozen vegetables: If you only remember one thing from this post have it be this: Frozen vegetables are the secret to successful meal-prepping.
 For some reason, there is a conscious or unconscious bias against frozen vegetables.
 Maybe people think they can’t possibly taste good or think they don’t have the same nutritional value as fresh vegetables or they associate them with other unhealthy frozen foods like pizza.
 These myths need be dispelled and frozen vegetables embraced for the following reasons:

 - Nutritional Value: Unlike “fresh” vegetables which are picked early so that they will ripen on their way to the store, frozen vegetables are vegetables that are harvested and frozen when they’re ripe.
 This means they have at least the same, if not greater, nutritional value as “fresh” vegetables.
 Also, just like “fresh” vegetables they can be bought organic.

 - Ease of Use: Frozen vegetables can be bought in microwave-able steamable bags so all you have to do is toss them in the microwave while you’re prepping other things or watching tv.
 Remember from the black bean post, the microwave is your friend – your vegetables are heated through agitation of water molecules, not cancer-causing radiation!
-Also, the vegetables are often pre-chopped, which means you don’t have to waste 30 minutes of your precious time removing each broccoli florets, discovering of a few bugs and creating end ups as a big unnecessary mess (this is one of my biggest pet peeves if you couldn’t tell…).
+Also, the vegetables are often pre-chopped, which means you don’t have to waste 30 minutes of your precious time removing each broccoli florets, discovering of a few bugs and creating a big unnecessary mess (this is one of my biggest pet peeves if you couldn’t tell…).
 Thankfully your frozen vegetables are good to go straight from the bag into your containers!